daphnengo/nodejs-sequelize-project/README.md

 # nodejs-sequelize-project

-Create a project using NodeJS, ExpressJS with MySQL and Sequelize
+Create a project using NodeJS, ExpressJS with MySQL and Sequelize (ORM)